Hitchin and Calabi-Yau integrable systems via variations of Hodge structures: Non-compact Calabi--Yau integrable systems

-where the square is cartesian and $\pib_2:\cu\times \Bb\to \Bb$ is the projection.
-Letting $\Cc$ act trivially on $\Ub$ and $\cu\times \Bb$, all morphisms in the cartesian square of (\ref{familyCY3s}) are $\Cc$-equivariant. \\ Analogously, the total space $\tilde{S}$ of the simultaneous resolution of $S\to \tfr/W$ can be used to construct a \emph{smooth} family $\tilde{\pib}_L:\Xt_L\to\Bb$ of threefolds that depends on the chosen simultaneous resolution and the spin bundle $L$ as well.
+Here the square is cartesian.
+Letting $\Cc$ act trivially on $\Ub$ and $\cu\times \Bb$, all morphisms in the cartesian square of (\ref{familyCY3s}) are $\Cc$-equivariant.
+We denote by $\pi_b:X_b\to \cu$ the restriction of $\pib_1$ to $\cu\times \{b\}$. \\ Analogously, the simultaneous resolution $\tilde{S}\to \tfr$ can be used to construct a \emph{smooth} family $\tilde{\pib}_L:\Xt_L\to\Bb$ of threefolds that depends on the spin bundle $L$ as well.
 It factorizes over the universal cameral curve by construction,